Home » Hair Transplant » Hair Transplant Cost UK Vs Turkey: Prices, Results & Risks

 • Some clinics quote very high prices for standard hair transplant procedures.

-How to make a UK hair transplant more affordable
+Can you make a UK hair transplant more affordable?

 You can’t normally get a hair transplant on the NHS.
 In very limited circumstances, your health insurance may cover a hair transplant.
 This may apply if you’ve experienced burns or trauma to the scalp.
-But for most people, you’ll need to find an alternative way to pay for a hair transplant privately.
+But for most people, you’ll need to pay for a hair transplant privately.

 Getting a hair transplant on finance is one of the best ways to spread the cost of your procedure across several months.
-You can also save by using non-surgical hair restoration options like Minoxidil or Finasteride to maximise hair growth prior to surgery.
+You can also save by using non-surgical hair restoration options like minoxidil or finasteride to maximise hair growth prior to surgery, potentially reducing the number of hair grafts you need.

 Transform your hairline with a hair transplant at the Wimpole Clinic